 Charge: To implement the 2013 Transportation Plan and to continue finding ways of reducing single-occupancy vehicle travel to/from campus.
 To work with our transportation partner, CATMA, on these goals.

 Charge: to advise and manage the College's Green Revolving Fund, an investment fund that finances energy efficiency, renewable energy, and other sustainability projects on campus.

 Charge: to bring operational staff together to discuss campus sustainability efforts; collaborate and connect to demonstrate an integrated approach to campus sustainability.

 We partner with a number of community organizations to further enhance the culture of sustainability.

-The Sustainability Director collaborates with the BWBC, which works on improving the infrastructure and culture of bicycles and pedestrians in Burlington and on campus.
+The Sustainable Transportation Director collaborates with the BWBC, which works on improving the infrastructure and culture of bicycles and pedestrians in Burlington and on campus.

 We collaborate with the Community Coalition on some projects, especially the annual Spring Move Out Project.

 Northeast Campus Sustainability Consortium